gmadsen/kinematic_evaluator/README.md

 The Kinematic Evaluator (KinEval) is a package containing a collection of HTML5/Javascript implementations for teaching robot kinematics, control, decision making, and dynamics.

-To see kineval in action, open home.html in a web browser.
+To see kineval in action, follow [I'm an inline-style link with title](https://gmadsen.github.io/kinematic_evaluator/home.html "Simulator")

+or open home.html in a web browser.
 Firefox 29.0 through 41.0 works for sure.
 Chrome and Opera will throw security errors when loading local files from JavaScript (which feels like forcing people into the cloud).
 One method around this issue is to serve home.html from a web server.
 If python is available on your system, this can be done by running python's SimpleHTTPServer:

 python -m SimpleHTTPServer